-Key points Engagement activity Engagement Theme: Environmental The issuer is the UK's largest housing association, through its ownership and management of 100,000+ homes.
-The Manager notes the issuer as a leader on the environmental front, exemplified by an innovative sustainability bond Industry: Construction framework to fund residential real estate projects in the UK with both environmental and social benefits (energy efficient affordable homes).
+Engagement activity Key points The issuer is the UK's largest housing association, through its Engagement Theme: ownership and management of 100,000+ homes.
+The Environmental Manager notes the issuer as a leader on the environmental front, exemplified by an innovative sustainability bond framework to fund residential real estate projects in the UK with Industry: both environmental and social benefits (energy efficient Construction affordable homes).
 This is particularly relevant to issuers in the sector.
-The Manager saw an opportunity to make an impact Outcome: Improved focus on sustainability in new home construction will through engagement with the issuer, given their expertise on best practice for impact (green, social, sustainability and sustainability-linked bond issuance). have long term environmental benefits Net zero initiatives align with climate change regulations set at a global level Creating alignment between affordable and sustainable housing ensures social and environmental benefits are also aligned The Manager engaged on the green bond framework (e.g., carbon thresholds for eligibility criteria, energy performance levels) and the importance of setting a net zero or science-based target.
-The issuer provided granular details across these factors and communicated a roadmap to achieve Zero Carbon New Homes by 2025.
-The company issued sustainability bonds and social bonds.
-One issue focuses on new construction meeting the "Certified Sustainable Housing Label" which combines both environmental and social criteria and practices, and was specifically developed for affordable housing companies (e.g., rent levels below local market average, energy efficiency).
+The Manager saw an opportunity to make an impact Outcome: through engagement with the issuer, given their expertise on best practice for impact (green, social, sustainability and Improved focus on sustainability sustainability-linked bond issuance). in new home construction will have long term environmental The Manager engaged on the green bond framework (e.g., benefits carbon thresholds for eligibility criteria, energy performance Net zero initiatives align with levels) and the importance of setting a net zero or scienceclimate change regulations set at based target.
+The issuer provided granular details across these a global level factors and communicated a roadmap to achieve Zero Carbon Creating alignment between New Homes by 2025. affordable and sustainable The company issued sustainability bonds and social bonds. housing ensures social and One issue focuses on new construction meeting the "Certified environmental benefits are also Sustainable Housing Label" which combines aligned environmental and social criteria and practices, and was specifically developed for affordable housing companies (e.g., rent levels below local market average, energy efficiency).